Please join us for the following LLU Library sponsored presentations at the Faculty Development Showcase, February 25-28, 2014:

-The library is currently running a trial of BrowZine, a new application for tablets (iOS & Android) that allows you to browse, read, and follow thousands of the library’s top scholarly journals in a format optimized for your iPad or Android tablet!
+The library has purchased BrowZine, a new application for tablets (iOS & Android) that allows you to browse, read, and follow thousands of the library’s top scholarly journals in a format optimized for your iPad or Android tablet!

 To learn more about BrowZine, watch a 2-minute video called ”BrowZine On-Campus“.